LSNJLAW SM

 How Does the Affordable Care Act (ACA) Impact You?

-The Affordable Care Act (ACA), commonly known as Obamacare changed the way health care is delivered and received in New Jersey and across the country.
+The Patient Protection and Affordable Care Act (ACA), commonly known as Obamacare, changed the way health care is delivered and received in New Jersey and across the country.
 The goal of the ACA is to reduce costs and improve the quality of care.
 It is also meant to guarantee more choice and provide for more accountability.
 The Act has had a significant effect on hospitals, doctors, and the patients they serve.
 Following is a summary of the major ways patients are affected by the ACA.

 • More people have Medicaid coverage.
 As a result of the ACA, Governor Christie expanded Medicaid to include many more New Jersey residents.
 Most new enrollees began receiving services in January 2014.
+The ACA program for adults aged 19-64 covers over half a million people in NJ.

 • Insurance through the Health Insurance Exchange.
 You are able to buy insurance through a health insurance exchange (a marketplace where rates and services are compared and purchased) if you do not receive coverage through your employer and are not eligible for Medicaid.
+New Jersey’s exchange is called Get Covered NJ.

 • Extended coverage for dependents.
 Young, healthy children are now allowed to stay on their parent’s private insurance until age 26.